MENU

 The Spy and our region are very lucky to have such an accomplished duo volunteer for this experiment.
 While one is a devoted Democrat and the other a lifetime Republican, both had long careers that sought out the middle ground of the American political spectrum.

-Al From, the genius behind the Democratic Leadership Council’s moderate agenda which would eventually lead to the election of Bill Clinton, has never compromised from this middle-of-the-road philosophy.
+Al From, the genius behind the Democratic Leadership Council’s moderate agenda, which would eventually lead to the election of Bill Clinton, has never compromised from this middle-of-the-road philosophy.
 This did not go unnoticed in a party that was moving quickly to the left in the 1980s.
-Including progressive Howard Dean, who said that From’s DLC was the Republican wing of the Democratic Party.
+Including progressive Howard Dean saying that From’s DLC was the Republican wing of the Democratic Party.

 From’s boss, Bill Clinton, had a different perspective.
 He said it would be hard to think of a single American citizen who, as a private citizen, has had a more positive impact on the progress of American life in the last 25 years than Al From.”